Computer Security for Kids — Stay Safe in the Digital World!

 🔒 Look for HTTPS

-Check for the lock icon in browsers – it means you have a safe connection.
+Check for the lock icon in your browser's address bar — it means you have a safe, encrypted connection.

 ☕ Public Wi-Fi Caution

-Avoid logging into important accounts on public computers or open Wi-Fi.
+Avoid logging into important accounts on public Wi-Fi.
+Hackers can intercept data on open networks!

-Ages 6-10 Wi-Fi is like a phone call – don't shout secrets where everyone can hear!
+Ages 6–10 Wi-Fi is like a phone call — don't shout your secrets where everyone can listen!

-Ages 11-17 Set up two-factor authentication (2FA): Password + phone code = double protection!
+Ages 11–17 Set up two-factor authentication (2FA) — a password plus a phone code means double protection!

-Malware is bad software that can hurt your computer or steal your information.
+Malware is bad software that can hurt your computer, spy on you, or steal your information.
+Here's how to fight back:

 🔍 Regular Scans

-Scan regularly with antivirus software – like a doctor check-up for your computer!
+Scan regularly with antivirus software — like a doctor check-up for your computer's health!

-Don't open attachments from unknown senders – they could be infected.
+Don't open email attachments from people you don't know — they could contain hidden malware.

 ☁️ Backup Your Files

-Copy important files to cloud storage or USB drives as backup protection.
+Copy important files to cloud storage or USB drives.
+If malware strikes, your backups save the day!

-Real Story: In 2023, hackers hit hospitals with ransomware, but backups saved the day and helped patients stay safe!
+In 2023, hackers hit hospitals with ransomware that locked up patient records — but the hospitals with good backups recovered quickly and kept patients safe!

-Make a poster showing do's and don'ts for computer protection.
-Be creative!
+Design a "Virus Fighter" poster showing do's and don'ts for computer protection.
+Hang it near your family computer!

-Privacy means controlling who sees your stuff online.
+Privacy means controlling who gets to see your stuff online.
+You decide what to share and what stays private.

-Set social media to private so only friends can see your posts.
+Set social media accounts to private so only people you approve can see your posts and photos.

 🍪 Cookie Management

-Websites track you with cookies – clear them or use incognito mode.
+Websites track you with cookies.
+Clear them regularly or use your browser's incognito/private mode.

 📷 Webcam Safety

-Cover your webcam when not using it – a piece of tape works perfectly!
+Cover your webcam with a slider cover or tape when you're not using it — simple but effective!

-Think About This: The average kid shares 1,000+ photos online by age 5 – always think before posting!
+The average child has over 1,000 photos posted online by age 5 — always think carefully before you (or your family) post!

-Stay calm – like in a video game, pause and think before acting!
+Stay calm — like in a video game, hit pause and think before you act!

 1️⃣ Tell a Trusted Adult

-Parents, teachers, or guardians can help you handle security problems.
+Parents, teachers, or guardians know how to handle security problems.
+You're never in trouble for asking for help!

 2️⃣ Change Passwords

-If you think someone got into your accounts, change passwords immediately.
+If you think someone accessed your accounts, change every password immediately — start with email.

 3️⃣ Run Security Scans

-Use antivirus software to clean up any potential problems.
+Use antivirus software to scan and clean up any potential malware on your device.

 📋 Family Emergency Plan